mqcmd196/dotfiles/README.md

 #### emacs
 C-; : completion

+C-u C-SPC : back to the initial position when search

 `lsp-workspace-restart` : Reload lsp at current workspace.
 It is convenient after the build

 ##### project